zeekrey/kreyio/src/blog/post-1.de.md

 It covers the basics of color theory, layouts, and the other details of graphic design you will need to know to create compelling presentations.
 The concepts I learned in that book still help me to this day.
 For example, I learned that excellent visuals will more than compensate for minor mistakes in your work.
 Taking the time to read this book will definitely pay off.

 Any thoughts?
-Just send me a message on Twitter or LinkedIn.
+Just send me a message on twitter or LinkedIn.
 I love to read every single comment.